-View the academic requirements for concentrations in Market Research and Customer Insights.
+View the academic requirements for concentrations in Marketing Analytics & Insights.

-View the academic requirements for concentrations in Product Management.
+View the academic requirements for concentrations in Digital Marketing.

 In order to survive in our competitive, modern economy, organizations need to manage various data resources, analyze data and visualize the results to improve performance management, optimize customer relations, monitor business activity, and support decision making.
 The market has a high demand for professionals with a solid understanding of data management and analysis, up-to-date knowledge on practical tools to solve business problems in various functional areas, e.g. marketing, finance, accounting and healthcare.